 Tissue Biomechanics, BMEN10

 Credits: 7,5.
 Grading scale: TH.
 Cycle: A (Second Cycle).
 Main field: Technology.
 Language of instructions: The course will be given in English.
 Optional for: E4, E4mt, F4, F4bem, F4bm, F4mt, M4bem, MD4, N4, Pi4, Pi4bm, BME4.
 Prerequisites: Basic courses in mathematics, mechanics and solid mechanics and biomechanics (BMEN05 or equivalent).
-Course coordinator: Assistant professor Hanna Isaksson, firstname.lastname@example.org, Department of Biomedical Engineering.
+Course coordinator: Professor Hanna Isaksson, firstname.lastname@example.org, Department of Biomedical Engineering.

 Course fall 2022

-All ongoing course material (e.g. lecture notes, additional reading material, assignments and lab instructions) will be available on "Live@Lund" for course participants only.
+All ongoing course material (e.g. lecture notes, additional reading material, assignments and lab instructions) will be available on canvas for course participants only.

 Aims: The aim of the course is to deepen the knowledge in biomechanics and mechanobiology of the skeletal tissues (bone, articular cartilage, tendons and ligaments) and to understand the pathomechanics of injury, adaption and degenerative changes with aging, as well as how biomaterials can be used in loaded regions of the body.
 Moreover, the course aims to provide an insight into current biomechanical research of skeletal tissues.